felipesantosk/MultiContainer/README.md

 ```

-- Insert new elements in int8_t container
+- Insert new elements in, like in int8_t container:

 ```CPP